Skip to footer content

 $vbLabelText $csharpLabel

-IronPDF's static PdfDocument.Merge() method accepts multiple PDF documents and returns a single merged document.
-The entire operation is 4 lines of readable code.
-For merging many documents, you can pass a list: PdfDocument.Merge(pdfList).
+IronPDF's static PdfDocument.Merge() method accepts multiple PDF documents and returns a single merged document, leaving the inputs untouched.
+For merging many documents, pass a list: PdfDocument.Merge(pdfList).
 See the merge and split PDFs documentation for additional options.

 Critical Migration Notes